JLC2141/intro_to_cli/README.md

 <br>

-Let's view our handy-dandy manual for mkdir and see if we can find some help:
+Let's view our handy-dandy manual `man` for `mkdir` and see if we can find some help:

 ```
 man mkdir